The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/apply-player-trait-set-until-death-node-on-dead-player-halts-script.md

 ### Loop Termination Failure

-A problematic scenario arises if `Apply Player Trait Set Until Death` is positioned at the beginning of a loop where player death is intended to serve as an exit condition (e.g., checking "Is Dead" later in the same loop).
+A problematic scenario arises if `Apply Player Trait Set Until Death` is used at the beginning of a loop where player death is intended to serve as an exit condition (e.g., checking "Get Is Dead" later in the same loop).

 If the player dies during the game, once that loop attempts its next iteration:
 1. The script hits the `Apply Player Trait Set Until Death` node first.